SegFaulty/DocThor/README.md

 ##Usage##
 * with one parameter it will check if it is a loaded extension, if not it considers it a class name `php DocThor.php APC`
-* with more than one parameter, all are considered class names `php DocThor.php Directory DirectoryIterator`
+* with more than one parameter, all are considered class names `php DocThor.php Directory Exception`

 ##How it works##
 * uses reflections to determine classes, methods, constants, functions, etc. and "rebuilds" these as empty structures